SainsburyWellcomeCentre/sequences_neuropixel_preprocess/README.md

 - Synchronisation (see TTL alignment below)

 # Processing pipeline:
-The code is organised into 6 scripts which should be executed in order:
+The code is organised into 6 phases (based around 6 notebook scripts) which should be executed in order:

 1. Takes the raw ephys (OE output) and uses the spike interface architecture to create a probe object (an active channel map) and subsequentloy spikesort the data (using Kilosort 4).